ECUST Program

 Accreditation

-The programs leading to the degree of Bachelor of Science in Chemical Engineering and to the degree of Bachelor of Science in Chemical and Biochemical Engineering are both accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The program leading to the degree of Bachelor of Science in Chemical Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org/, under the commission’s General Criteria and Program Criteria for Chemical, Biochemical, Biomolecular, and Similarly Named Engineering Programs.

-The enrollment and graduation data for the Chemical Engineering and Biochemical Engineering programs and other Mines programs can be found on the homepage of the Mines Office of Institutional Research.
+The enrollment and graduation data for the Chemical Engineering program and other Mines programs can be found on the homepage of the Mines Office of Institutional Research.

 To be accredited, a program must have educational objectives and associated student outcomes that lead to meeting those objectives.
 Programs must also have a comprehensive assessment methodology in place that provides continuous feedback and demonstrates that the objectives are being met.